chairielazizi/chairielazizi/README.md

 # Chairiel Azizi 👋

-- 🔭 I’m currently a third year student in Software Engineering Degree at University of Malaya,Malaysia.
+- 🔭 I’m currently a final year student in Software Engineering Degree at University of Malaya,Malaysia.
 - 🌱 Currently learning frontend web development, database management, quality assurance and software testing.
 - 👯 I’m looking to collaborate on any project, games development and mobile app as it can increase my knowledge in this field.
 - 😄 Happy me? : A happy tummy is a happy me😎